machinetranslate/machinetranslate.org/workflows/interactive-machine-translation.md

 **Interactive machine translation** (IMT) helps human translators type translations with a predictive text input system.
 Unlike traditional predictive text, IMT uses the machine translation model to provide better completions of the sentence.

+IMT is also called interactive translation prediction or predictive machine translation.

 ## Challenges

 - The translation model is generally good for nouns, verbs, and open-domain words but the regular LM is better for closed-domain, so they struggle to combine those right.